Wednesday, May 23, 2012

 A classy *ubarn man once had the decency to spit on radio host Paul Finebaum prior to a barn game in 2009.
 Is spitting at another human being mentioned in the legendary *ubarn creed?

-Then there's endlessly making fun of deceased alabama fans, while also sending an email to the daughter of a frequent Alabama fan Finebaum caller with stomach cancer, saying "if your mother would go ahead and die, it would be one less 'Bama fan we'd have to listen to."
+Then there's endlessly making fun of deceased alabama fans, while also sending an email to the daughter of a frequent Alabama fan Finebaum caller with stomach cancer, saying "If your mother would go ahead and die, it would be one less 'Bama fan we'd have to listen to."
 Let's not forget about the classy *ubarn men and women who have endlessly celebrated the Tuscaloosa tornado tragedy on numerous *ubarn message forums as well!
-And who can forget about the incestuous *ubarn family boycotting every organization known to mankind?
-Is that how classy, 'holier than thou art' people are supposed to conduct themselves?
+Threats of violence and mayhem, and who can forget about the incestuous *ubarn family boycotting every single organization known to mankind?
+Lastly, obnoxiously yelling "War Eagle" in a public restaurant.
+Is this how classy, 'holier than thou art' people are supposed to conduct themselves?

 So who and where exactly are these "classy" *ubarn fans the people from the Never To Yield (better known as the Ever To Cheat) and ITAT endlessly speak of?